Emperor Wen of Han

-Emperor Wen was said by Liu Xiang to have devoted much time to legal cases, and to have been fond of reading Shen Buhai, using Xing-Ming, a form of personnel examination, to control his subordinates.
-In a move of lasting importance in 165 BCE, Wen introduced recruitment to the civil service through examination.
-Previously, potential officials never sat for any sort of academic examinations.
-Their names were sent by local officials to the central government based on reputations and abilities, which were sometimes judged subjectively.

 Life

 Prince of Dai

 In 196 BCE, after Emperor Gao defeated the Chen Xi rebellion in the Dai region, he made Liu Heng, his son by Consort Bo, the Prince of Dai.
 The capital of the principality was at Jinyang (晉陽, modern Taiyuan, Shanxi).
 Dai was a region on the boundaries with Xiongnu, and Emperor Gao probably created the principality with the mind to use it as a base to defend against Xiongnu raids.
 For the first year of the principality's existence, Chen, whose army was defeated but who eluded capture, remained a threat, until Zhou Bo killed him in battle in November or December 196 BCE.
 It is not known whether at this time Prince Heng, who was then seven years old, was already in Dai, but it seems likely, because his brother Liu Ruyi was the only prince at the time explicitly to have been recorded to be remaining at the capital Chang'an rather than being sent to his principality.

 In February 181 BCE, Prince Heng's half-brother, Prince Liu You of Zhao starved to death in prison.
 In c.
 March 181 BCE, Liu Hui, who was formerly Prince of Liang, was made Prince of Zhao; Liu Hui later committed suicide over his marital problems in July that year.
 After Liu Hui's death, Grand Empress Dowager Lü, who was then in effective control of the imperial government, offered the more prosperous Principality of Zhao to Prince Heng, but Prince Heng, judging correctly that she was intending to make her nephew Lü Lu prince, politely declined and indicated that he preferred remaining on the border.
 The grand empress dowager then made Lü Lu Prince of Zhao.

 During these years, the Principality of Dai did in fact become a key position in the defense against Xiongnu, and Prince Heng became well-acquainted with Xiongnu customs and military strategies, although the extent of his own participation in military actions was unknown.